After another major eruption in 1918, Tungurahua continues with minor

 Explosive eruptions begin at Tungurahua on November

-and 25.
+and November 25, and lasting through November 30.
 Ash plumes rise to maximum heights, covering Baños in 0.5

 mm of ash.

-that soldiers are looting their homes.
-They violently throw off the
+that soldiers are looting their homes, the displaced residents of Baños return and violently throw off the

-military, later signing a truce with the governor pronouncing that
+military.
+They later sign a truce with the governor pronouncing that

-they voluntarily return to the Baños and that the government is not
+they are voluntarily returning to Baños and that the government is not

 responsible for their well-being.